 - Brainstorm.
 Whether that be ideas for a future career, or where to travel next, explore different options and open yourself up to different possibilities.

 - Find a creative outlet.
 Ne is often a powerful force when channeled into a creative outlet, whether that be writing, visual art, film making etc. Give yourself time to create!

-Overall, Extraverted Intuition is an important tool that can be used to expand the INFPs understandings, enable creative expression and incite change in the world.
+Overall, Extroverted Intuition is an important tool that can be used to expand the INFPs understandings, enable creative expression and incite change in the world.
 Healthy use of Ne can be a freeing, enlightening experience, and is necessary for the personal development of the INFP.

 References / further reading: